 Anyone who starts up high, enjoys more of it …

 … after all, the most spectacular hikes in the Hohe Tauern National Park begin in the high mountain areas.
 Geotrail Tauernfenster would, highly likely, only be half as nice if you had to tackle the ascent up to 2500 metres under your own steam.
 Even during a glacier trekking tour on the Pasterze you can count yourself lucky that the Großglockner Glacier cable car brings you to the foot of the Pasterze.

-The Grossglockner cable cars transport you up to the summit of the Schareck at 2600m.
+The cable car Heiligenblut-Schareck transports you up to the summit of the Schareck at 2600m.
 Not the norm while skiing.
 Where in the winter thousands of skiers bustle about, in summer the loveliest hikes in the region start off around Heiligenblut.
 You don’t just enjoy views of the Großglockner, from the Schareck you can see up to 40 three-thousand metre mountains in the Hohe Tauern.

 Grossglockner Glacier Cable Car

 At Kaiser-Franz-Josefs-Höhe and the end of the Großglockner High Alpine Road, the Grossglockner Glacier Cable Car awaits.
 It has made a name for itself after many years of reliably bringing visitors up to the glacier ice area on the Pasterze.
 These days it doesn’t quite go the full distance since the ice has clearly decreased which means that upon exiting the cable car, there is still a walk of around 90 minutes to get to the Pasterze.

 Mölltaler Glacier cable cars